Sometimes, sales and marketing get so obsessed with bringing in new customers that they forget to hang on to the ones they already have.

 Watch this number.
 You want to aim to reduce your churn rate to a negative number.
 That means that you are gaining more customers than you are losing.
 When you have an increase in customers month over month, that means that your number of churned customers will be negative.

-I would recommend to you an ideal churn rate, but what is “good” really varies by industry.
+I would recommend an ideal churn rate, but what is “good” really varies by industry.
 That being said, if you notice a spike in your churn rate, you need to start investigating the problem.

 We’ve identified a few signs that you’re losing customers and how to prevent them from abandoning your brand.